 Do drugs affect the Sclerotherapy procedure?
 I am on Accutane.Unlike certain light based treatments that should be avoided while on Accutane, Sclerotherapy treatment can be done.
 There are no warnings about interactions of the medication used in sclerotherapy and Accutane.

 Is Foam Sclerotherapy the best procedure for the removal of spider veins?
 Or are others more recommended?Sclerotherapy is the best method of eliminating small veins.
 Foam is not necessarily used.
 It is physician and vein size dependent.
-At our office we only do foam sclerotherapy on larger vessels using ultrasound guidance.
+At our St. Louis vein center, we only do foam sclerotherapy on larger vessels using ultrasound guidance.
 The spider veins are treated with non-foam sclerotherapy.